cadia-lvl/SoftwareDevelopmentGuidelines/readme.md

 Here you can choose to use workflows from others or click **set up a workflow yourself** to create your own.

 #### Triggering workflows
 Your workflow should run at minimum each time a push or a pull request is made to the master.
-It is also recomended to run a [schedualed](https://help.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events-schedule) workflow once a day for building, testing and packaging projects.
+It is also recomended to run a [scheduled](https://help.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events-schedule) workflow once a day for building, testing and packaging projects.
 If workflows take a long time to run it is advisable to run them over night.

 #### Jobs
 Jobs should at minimum include [testing](#testing) and [packaging](#packaging--releasing) for the project.

 Multiple jobs can be specified within each workflow.
-Besides testing and packaging, which are required, it is also recomented to run a linter on the project to ensure consistent styling across the project.
+Besides testing and packaging, which are required, it is also recommended to run a linter on the project to ensure consistent styling across the project.

-Keep in mind that each job may take no longer than 6 hours to compleate or it will be automaticly ended.
+Keep in mind that each job may take no longer than 6 hours to complete or it will be automatically ended.

 When running a job we need to specify which machine it [runs on](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on).
-It is **strongly recomended to use github hosted runners**.
+It is **strongly recommended to use github hosted runners**.

 #### Example of a workflow:
 ```